hosseinnassiri/MessagePublisherSubscriber/README.md

 # Publish / Subscribe messaging
-A publish/subscribe pattern using [MassTransit](https://masstransit-project.com/) library and RabbitMq for messaging.
+A publish / subscribe pattern with .Net 5.0 Worker and using [MassTransit](https://masstransit-project.com/) library and RabbitMq for messaging.

 ## Introduction
 In distributed architecture, different components of the system often need to communicate to other components and send some information about the events that happened on their side (An event is something that happened in a component, a change or an action that has taken place).
 They can notify interested consumer application(s) asynchronously, using  messages.